frostbone25/Unity-Baked-Volumetrics/README.md

 # Unity Baked Volumetrics
-A **work in progress** graphics solution for completely baked volumetric lighting, meant to be very lightweight and inexpensive.
+A **work in progress** graphics solution for completely baked volumetric lighting, meant to be very lightweight and inexpensive for VR.
 More details will be revealed but it's very much a work in progress...

 # Results
 ![sponza1](GithubContent/sponza1.jpg)